 Sorrento Therapeutics, Inc. (Sorrento), derivatively on behalf of NANTibody, LLC (NANTibody) filed an action in the Superior Court of California, Los Angeles County (the Superior Court) against the company, Dr. Soon-Shiong and Charles Kim.
 The action alleged that the defendants improperly caused NANTibody to acquire IgDraSol, Inc. from our affiliate NantPharma, LLC (NantPharma) and sought to have the transaction undone and the purchase amount returned to NANTibody.
 In 2019, we filed a demurrer to several causes of action alleged in the Superior Court action, and Sorrento filed an amended complaint, eliminating Mr. Kim as a defendant and dropping the causes of action we had challenged in our demurrer.
+The company believes the case is without merit and intends to vigorously defend against the claims asserted.
+Trial has been set to commence in Sorrento's Superior Court action on July 17, 2023.

 Sorrento filed a related arbitration proceeding (the Cynviloq arbitration) against Dr. Soon-Shiong and NantPharma; the company is not named in the Cynviloq arbitration.
 In 2020, the Superior Court granted Dr. Soon-Shiong's request for a preliminary injunction barring Sorrento from pursuing claims against him in the Cynviloq arbitration.
 Sorrento then filed the claims it had previously asserted in arbitration against Dr. Soon-Shiong in the Superior Court, and at Sorrento's request, the arbitrator entered an order dismissing Sorrento's claims against Dr. Soon-Shiong in the Cynviloq arbitration.
 The hearing in the Cynviloq arbitration commenced in June 2021, and continued with breaks until early October 2021.
-The parties completed post-hearing briefing in early May 2022, and summations are scheduled for mid-July 2022.
+The parties completed post-hearing briefing in early May 2022, and summations were heard on September 8, 2022.
+The matter is now under submission with the arbitrator.